Aggressive Colorado Car Accident Attorney Ready To Fight For You

 - Calculating the amount of compensation you deserve;

-As a former insurance defense attorney, I know the strategies and tactics insurance companies use to deny or minimize your settlement offer.
+As a former insurance defense lawyer, I know the strategies and tactics insurance companies use to deny or minimize your settlement offer.

-If you suffered an injury in an auto accident caused by another person’s negligence, contact a Colorado auto accident attorney at the law offices of Mark S. Rubinstein, P.C., today.
+If you suffered an injury in an auto accident caused by another person’s negligence, contact a Colorado car accident attorney at the law offices of Mark S. Rubinstein, P.C., today.

 It’s just a car accident, and no one died.
 So can’t I just handle this myself?